OpenRefine/OpenRefine/docs/docs/manual/starting.md

 OpenRefine tries to guess how to parse your data based on the file extension.
 For example, `.xml` files are going to be parsed as though they are formatted in XML.
 An unknown file extension (or your clipboard copy-paste) is assumed to be either tab-separated or comma-separated.
 OpenRefine looks for a tab character; if one is found, it assumes you have imported tab-separated data.

-If Google isn’t certain what format you imported, it will provide a list of possibilities under “Parse data as” and some settings.
+If OpenRefine isn’t certain what format you imported, it will provide a list of possibilities under “Parse data as” and some settings.
 You can specify a custom separator now, or split columns later on in the project interface.

 If you imported a spreadsheet with multiple worksheets, they will be listed along with the number of rows they contain.
 You can only select data from one worksheet.